khanlab/scattr/docs/getting_started/installation.md

 * All dependencies are in a single container

 ### Cons
-* Typically not possible on shared macines
+* Typically not possible on shared machines
 * Cannot use Snakemake cluster execution profiles
 * Cannot edit code